Warren's Skipper (Pyrgus warrenensis)

 A very small and very rare Pyrgus with very few locations in France, limited to the départements of Hautes-Alpes and Alpes-de-Haute-Provence.
 Its range extends eastwards through Switzerland and into Austria.

 The upperside is characterized by very small white marks on the upf and an almost unmarked uph.
-However, very small individuals of Large Grizzled Skipper (Pyrgus alveus) and Olive Skipper (Pyrgus serratulae) can occur and both have lightly marked upf.
+However, very small individuals of the Large Grizzled Skipper (P. alveus) and the Olive Skipper (P. serratulae) can occur and both have lightly marked upf.
 A sight of the underside is probably necessary for confident identification of warrenensis.
-I have only ever seen two individuals but was fortunate enough to see both surfaces of the first; the underside matches T&L very closely for warrenensis and there very good reasons why it is not serratulae and almost equally convincing reasons why it is not alveus.
+I have only seen relatively few individuals but was fortunate enough to see both surfaces on at least two occasions when the underside matched T&L very closely for warrenensis and there were very good reasons why it was not serratulae and almost equally convincing reasons why it was not alveus.

-It flies at very high altitudes, Lafranchis giving the range as 1700-2300, although the one location where I have seen it was at 2550m.
-It tends to emerge rather earlier than other high altitude Pyrgus, so this may explain why 27348 looked rather worn on 15 July.
+It flies at very high altitudes, Lafranchis giving the range as 1700-2300, although one location where I have seen it was at 2550m.
+It tends to emerge rather earlier than other high altitude Pyrgus, so this may explain why 27348 and 41598 looked rather worn on 15 July (albeit in different years).

 observations